RyanGawryluk/BIOL362/Lab10-Taxonomic-Resolution.md

 Are many of the ASVs chimeric?

-We can get much more information from the DADA2 output!
-Run the below code.
+We can get much more information from the DADA2 output, for instance, the total number of features identified, and how many times each feature was found in each sample.

 Note that this is the first appearance of the `metadata` file in our code.